 Please prepare your application as follows:

-- Please fill out and print the visa application form for national visa category D (please click on the arrow at the top left next to the word “German” to get to the English Version) and bring two copies of it when applying at the Embassy.
+- Please fill out and print the application form for national visa category D (please click on the arrow at the top left next to the word “German” to get to the English Version) and bring two copies of it when applying at the Embassy.

 Please compile the documents you need to submit with your application by consulting the below checklists.
 If documents or supporting documents are missing, your application may be rejected.
 The self-employment visa checklist will shortly be available:

 - Work visa without qualification Western Balkan Agreement